View Donald Harris's Obituary on portsmouth-dailytimes.com and share memories

 DONALD WAYNE HARRIS

-PORTSMOUTH — Donald Wayne Harris, 84, of Portsmouth, died Monday, February 118, 2019 at Hill View Retirement Center.
+Donald Wayne Harris, 84, of Portsmouth, died Monday, February 18, 2019 at Hill View Retirement Center.

 He was born April 17, 1934 in Portsmouth, to the late Wayne Harris and Mary Louise Tilton Harris.